Collaborations and partnerships to advance measurements and standards that underpin the chemical, biological and material sciences

 For both formal and informal relationships, the MML establishes partnerships that advance our research priorities, including:

 To learn more about the MML's priorities and technical programs, browse this website.
-In particular, our project descriptions may be helpful.
+In particular, these descriptions of selected programs and initiatives may be helpful.

 The MML contributes strongly to the NIST Investment Priority Areas of energy, environment, health care, manufacturing and physical infrastructure.
 Visit the NIST Strategic Planning page to learn more about NIST priorities.